makezurich/makezurich-badge-2023-circuitpython/README.md

 - VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=joedevivo.vscode-circuitpython

 ## LoRa
-We identified two patterns:
+Two ways of sending packages:
-* Confirmed delivery, you want to know if sending succeeded.
-Joining the network is done with OTAA and packages are sent with confirmation (ACK).
+* Confirmed delivery, you want to know if sending succeeded, send packages with confirmation (ACK).
-* Fire and forget, you send and hope some gateway will receive it.
-Sending package is done by using ABP and without ACK.
+* Fire and forget, you hope some gateway will receive it.
+Send without confirmation (no ACK).

+> The inital join is only done once to get the session keys, device will store them and stay joined.

 ### Setting up LoRa OTAA